Apartment 48 at The Bridges is a two bedroom apartment with en-suite, benefiting from a private walk-on balcony overlooking the Macclesfield Canal.

 The CFF is simply calculated as 2% per annum of the re-sale price of your apartment when it is sold.
 This fee is payable for each year or part year of occupation and is capped at 10 years.

-Additional care packages can be designed to suit your individual requirements.
+Additional personal tailored care packages can be designed to suit your individual requirements.
 All care packages are drawn up in consultation with you, based upon a careful assessment of your needs and are regularly reviewed.
 Short term illness and recuperation packages can be tailored to individual requirements where required.
 Costs are based on the level of need per person.

 “Since we moved here, we can walk straight out onto the canal footpath and it’s flat.
 We walked to one of our daughters’ houses the other day.
 It took us about 25 minutes along the canal towards Bollington.
 Two of our daughters are just a few minutes’ walk away and it’s nice that we can walk to them or they can come to us.